 What is the appropriate UITF for an investor?

-Since UITFs are open-ended investments, buying and withdrawing units is easy.
+Buying and withdrawing units of UITF is easy.
 Just go to the bank and request for a withdrawal and your funds will be credited to your settlement account.

 Some resources in PMT about UITFs:

 Happy smart investing!